FREQUENTLY ASKED QUESTIONS (FAQs) ON AUDIT QUALITY REVIEWS

 - 12. What does the team consider in selecting the files for review?

 We aim to select files that show how firms respond to the risks and challenges they face in performing audits.
-The number and extent of the engagement file reviews will vary from visit to visit, and will normally depend on factors, such as the extent of risks or matters to be addressed, the size of the firm and the number of partners.
+The number and extent of the engagement file reviews will vary from review to review, and will normally depend on factors, such as the extent of risks or matters to be addressed, the size of the firm and the number of partners.

 - 13. What can I expect at the closing meeting?